8Crafter-Studios/8Crafter-Wiki-Legacy/docs/andexdb/systems/tpa_(Pre_1.35.0).md

 ---
-title: TPA System
+title: TPA System (Pre 1.35.0)
 nav_order: 4
-description: The add-on's TPA system.
+description: The add-on's TPA system (Pre 1.35.0).
+hidden: true
 mentions:
     - Andexter8
 ---

-:::info
+:::warning

-This page only applies to versions v1.35.0 and above of the add-on.
+This page only applies to versions v1.33.0 to v1.34.x of the add-on.

-If you are using a version prior to v1.35.0, please see the [TPA System (Pre 1.35.0)](<../systems/tpa_(Pre_1.35.0)>) page.
+If you are using a version prior to v1.33.0, please see the [TPA System (Pre 1.33.0)](<../systems/tpa_(Pre_1.33.0)>) page.

+If you are using v1.35.0 or newer, please see the [TPA System](../systems/tpa) page.

 :::